- Policy Statement

 5.5 Whilst the activities outlined in 5.4 above are specifically exempt from the requirement to complete the relevant Paid Outside Work form and obtain appropriate approval prior to undertaking the activity, staff are required to notify such activities to their nominated supervisor, normally as part of the annual Performance Review and Planning process.

-5.6 Exemption of other paid outside work activities may be approved from time to time by the Vice-Chancellor or delegate.
+5.6 Exemption of other paid outside work activities may be approved from time to time by the Vice-Chancellor and President or delegate.

 6. University-Based Paid Outside Work

 6.1 University-based paid outside work should be consistent with the purposes of the University, enhance the standing of the University and the professional reputation of its staff, result in important benefits to the University and to the community and uphold the distinctive Mission of ACU.

 6.2 Prior to a staff member undertaking University-based paid outside work, the University will enter into an agreement for the provision of services of the staff member.
 Staff should contact the Office of the General Counsel for advice.

 6.3 A staff member undertaking University-based paid outside work is covered by the University’s professional indemnity and public liability insurance policies, subject to the current terms and conditions of those policies.

 6.4 A staff member undertaking University-based paid outside work is entitled to use University resources within the conditions of this policy.

 6.5 At minimum University-based paid outside work activities should be cost neutral, but they should normally generate additional income for the University.

 6.6 The management of income is covered under Process.